COVID-19 | CORONAVIRUS: COMMUNITY UPDATE

 • The multi-use pathway along the Ottawa River is open to pedestrians, runners and cyclists.

-Please note: the 23 bus route is temporarily discontinued while OCTranspo scales back services during the pandemic.
-The 24 bus route continues on a half-hour schedule.
-As of June 15, transit riders will be required to wear face masks.
-For more information about service changes visit octranspo.com .
+Please Note: The 23 bus route is back in service after a temporary closure due to the pandemic.
+All transit riders are required to wear face masks.
+For more information visit octranspo.com .

 WHAT YOU CAN DO

 If feeling unwell, take this SELF ASSESSMENT TEST to determine whether you should be tested for COVID-19.
 Anyone who feels the need, even if not showing symptoms, may now visit one of the city's assessment sites to be tested for the virus.

 Get the latest information about COVID-19 at the following websites: